© Pixabay

 The impact of food systems can be felt in our daily lives.
 They are an essential pillar of our societies and economies, but they are also massively contributing to biodiversity loss, the depletion of natural resources and climate change.
 European agricultural production alone makes up an estimated 11% of the total greenhouse emissions in the EU.

 The EU has a key role to play in the transition towards resilient, equitable and sustainable agri-food systems.
-Currently, the European Commission is working on its proposal for an EU legislative framework for sustainable food systems that will aim to integrate sustainability into all food-related policies.
-This is a much-needed, long-overdue step that civil society has been demanding for decades.
+In 2023, the European Commission was expected to put forward its proposal for an EU legislative framework for sustainable food systems.
+Unfortunately, with a draft nearly finalised, the Commission succumbed to political pressure of the European elections and abandoned this needed initiative.

 Giulia Riedo